 - Quitting smoking

 As discussed above, treating periodontal disease before it is allowed to advance is very important.
 Seeing your dentist regularly for checkups and cleanings is the best way to make sure your teeth are in tip top shape.
 Practicing good daily oral hygiene at home is also a great way to halt any progression of the disease.
-Keeping up with your daily routines and seeing your dentist at least twice a year ensures good oral health for life.
+Keeping up with your daily routines and visiting your dentist at least two times per year ensures good oral health for life.
 You only get one smile!